esbmc/esbmc/BUILDING.md

 programs as well.
 Note that the CHERI-support in ESBMC is experimental and incomplete at this point.

+If you are building ESBMC-CHERI, skip the following sections and go straight to Section `Preparing CHERI Clang 13 (experimental)`.

 ### Preparing external standard Clang (recommended for a static build)

 You can either download and unpack a release manually: